 • High cholesterol

-Your’re limited to the initial prescription and two refills at a CVS/caremark pharmacy.
-You can’t get a 90-day refill at a network retail pharmacy other than a CVS/pharmacy.
-If a CVS/pharmacy is not available in your area, you’ll need to use CVS/Caremark mail-order pharmacy.
+You’re limited to the initial prescription and two refills at a CVS Pharmacy.
+You can’t get a 90-day refill at a network retail pharmacy other than a CVS Pharmacy..
+If a CVS Pharmacy is not available in your area, you’ll need to use CVS Caremark Mail Service Pharmacy.

-Submitting Your Prescriptions to CVS/caremark Mail Order Pharmacy
+Submitting Your Prescriptions to CVS Caremark Mail Service Pharmacy

 If you have a new prescription that you will be using on an ongoing basis, ask your doctor to write two prescriptions for you.